tracy-gwehona/Marketing-Campaign-Analysis-and-Customer-Acquisition-Prediction/README.md

 A new column, TotalProfit, is added to the DataFrame, calculated by multiplying the difference between ProductPrice and ProductCost by the OrderQuantity.
 This represents the total profit from each order.
 2. **Calculating Budget (Total Spend)**:
 The Budget column is created by multiplying the ProductCost by OrderQuantity, representing the total spend on each order.
-3. **Campaign Summary by Acquisition Source**:
-The data is grouped by AcquisitionSource, and summary statistics are calculated:

-   - TotalProfit: The sum of profits for each acquisition source.
-   - Budget: The total spend for each acquisition source.
-   - UsersAcquired: The number of unique users acquired through each acquisition source.
-The grouped data is stored in campaign_summary.

-4. **Calculating Profitability per User**:
-The Profitability metric is calculated by dividing TotalProfit by UsersAcquired for each acquisition source.
-This metric shows how profitable each user acquired through a specific source is.

 ## Exploratory Data Analysis (EDA)
 #### 1. Profitability per User by Acquisition Source